-This Health and Safety Plan is for the NZL Sailing Regatta/ New Zealand Windfoil Nationals (including Setup and Pack down).
+This Health and Safety Plan is for the NZ Youth Championships including Setup and Pack Up).

-The event has 132 competitors who will compete in a number of Olympic and youth classes on four courses.
+The event has 79 competitors who will compete in our youth classes on two courses.

 The event management both on shore and on the water will be managed by volunteers and employees of Yachting New Zealand.
 All parties are committed to providing a safe and enjoyable onshore and on- water environment for competitors, officials and volunteers.